SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ## Using conda to install software

-Different approaches:
+There are different approaches to using conda to install software:
+- If a conda package already exists for the software package:
-- Conda package already exists: install package(s) and all dependencies with conda
+  - Install package(s) and all dependencies with conda, often with a single command
-- Packge not available
+- If the software is does not have a conda package (yet):
-  - Install dependencies and then setup/compile program
+  - Install dependencies with conda and then setup/compile program while your conda environment is activated
-  - If it's a Python program, use `pip` to install
+  - If it's a Python program without a conda package, use `pip` to install

 We'll start with installing programs when there's already a conda package available.